Understanding Ledger: Two Distinct Meanings in Cryptocurrency

 How Blockchain Ledgers Work

 The influence of blockchain ledger systems extends far beyond digital currencies.
-Industries such as supply chain management benefit from increased transparency and traceability, while healthcare systems can reduce bureaucratic inefficiencies and improve responsiveness through DLT-based solutions.
+Industries such as supply chain management benefit from increased transparency and traceability.

 Key Features of Crypto Ledgers